cjolson1/Lagunitas-Quality-Assurance/README.md

 Develop clear, and mutually agreeable goals for the final product.
 These should be well communicated and delegated.
 Developers should commit to deadlines for each stage.
 In addition, standards should be established for security of the software metrics.

-### Skepticism Toward Test Driven Development
+### Test Driven Development (TDD)

-With TDD, you build the test and then develop functionality until the code passes the test.
+TDD is when the tests are developed BEFORE the code.
+That way sofware engineers develop functionality until the code passes the test.
 As each new addition to the code is made, its test can be added to the suite of tests that are run when you build the integrated work.
+This front-loading of test creation allows the CI process to accelerate smoothly.
 Test Driven Development also can be thought of as "Test Driven Design", allowing the structure of the tests to allow your development to proceed with smaller less complex units of code more clearly coming together.

+### Skepticism Toward Test Driven Development

 #### Pros of TDD